-But it is important to follow some tips, if you run in winter, to carry out this activity safely.
-You need to know how to dress and what precautions to take to keep you in the good physical condition and prevent illness or accidents.
+But it is important to follow some tips if you run in winter, to carry out this activity safely.
+You need to know how to dress and what precautions to take to keep yourself in good physical condition and prevent illness or accidents.

 If you are determined to exercise even in the cold season, when the temperature drops well below zero, I offer below 6 tips for running in cold weather and through the snow that you must follow to keep fit.

-1) What to wear when running in the cold weather
+1) What to wear when running in the snow and cold weather

 But if you dress too thick, you will end up after a kilometer or two, once your body temperature rises, desperately wanting to get rid of some clothes.